 The rapid spread of coronavirus (COVID-19) has dramatic impacts on financial markets all over the world.
 It has created an unprecedented level of risk, causing investors to suffer significant loses in a very short period of time.
 This report aims to map the general patterns of country-specific risks and systemic risks in the global financial markets.
 It also analyses the potential consequence of policy interventions, such as the US’ decision to implement a zero-percent interest rate and unlimited quantitative easing (QE), and to what extent these policies may introduce further uncertainties into global financial markets.

 Keywords: Coronavirus, Financial markets, Pandemic, Quantitative easing, Systemic risk

 On March 11, 2020, the World Health Organisation (WHO) declared the coronavirus outbreak a global pandemic.
 Financial markets responded immediately.
 Investors panicked and an equity sell-off began.
 In the United States, the Dow Jones fell by 10 percent that day, its worst daily performance since the 1987 Black Monday market crash.
 Trading was halted to avoid greater losses.

 The International Monetary Fund also warned that month that the world would witness its worst recession since the Great Depression.
-In an historic development, oil prices turned negative in April (see our previous analysis on energy investments).
+In an historic development, oil prices turned negative in April.

 The lure of traditional safe havens like gold proved irresistible.
 The World Gold Council noted that global demand for gold was steady in the first quarter of 2020 (at 1,083.8t), while gold-backed exchange-traded funds attracted huge inflows (+298t).